Maceris/Hemera/docs/functions.md

 example :: fn() {
     // These are all equivalent
     create_rectangle(1, 2, 50, 75)
-    create_rectangle(x=1, y=2, 50, 75)
+    create_rectangle(1, 2, width=50, height=75)
     create_rectangle(x=1, y=2, width=50, height=75)
 }
 ```

-Positional and named arguments can be mixed, but named arguments must always be provided after the named ones.
+Positional and named arguments can be mixed, but named arguments must always be provided after the positional ones.

 ```
 example :: fn(a: int, b: string, c: bool, d: f32, e := 0) {/* ... */}